davidafolabi20/Case-Study---A-Digital-Forensic-Framework-for-Ethereum-Smart-Contract-Attack-Investigation-Cases/README.md

 We shall now follow the phases as originally described.

+## Code Analysis
+I've uploaded a sample of the vulnerable code as `VaultCore.sol` in this repository.
+Throughout this analysis, I'll reference specific line numbers and major functions from this file to illustrate the vulnerability and explain how the exploit was executed.

+Key functions such as `mint()`, `redeem()`, and `rebase()` will be examined in detail, as they played critical roles in the execution of this exploit.

+To better understand the technical details of this case study, I recommend examining the code alongside this analysis.

 ## Origin Protocol Exploit
 ### Background and Information Gathering
 Origin Protocol is a blockchain project focused on building a decentralized e-commerce ecosystem.
 One of their key offerings was Origin USD (OUSD), a yield-bearing stablecoin.
 On November 17, 2020, the OUSD smart contract was exploited, resulting in approximately $7 million in losses.